Excelia Lab aims to consolidate existing expertise as well as developing and promoting pedagogical dynamism.

-When developing their cases, it is important that authors take into account the evaluation criteria, editorial standards and expectations of Excelia concerning the use and dissemination of the cases.
+When developing their cases, it is important that authors take into account the assessment criteria, editorial standards, and expectations of Excelia concerning the use and dissemination of the cases.

 There may be co-authors for the same case, including consultants, managers or professionals.
-However, a permanent research active faculty of the Group must participate in the writing of the case and coordinate the work.
+However, a permanent research-active faculty member from within Excelia must participate in the writing of the case, and coordinate the work.